How to Make Everyday Activities Educational

 Coloring

 Most children like to draw and color.
 Why not introduce a little intentionality into their artistic work now and then?
-Have them study perspective, work with color wheels, and other tried and true techniques of illustration.
+Have them study perspective, work with color wheels, and use other tried-and-true illustration techniques.
 Have them make replicas of famous pieces of art.
 Drawing time can become art education.
 Children are never too old to color!

 Clubs and More